 The advantages of crate training your Goldendoodle are numerous.
 Every Goldendoodle should have access to a room where they can rest, feel protected, and find shelter.
 This is the ideal use for a crate!
 The crate your puppy is in will serve as their bedroom.
 It provides them with a private sanctuary where they can unwind.

 A crate also serves several functions that can benefit both you and your Doodle.
-Crate training is beneficial because it teaches your Goldendoodle to regulate its urine and bowel movements, which can help with potty training.
+Crate training is beneficial because it teaches them to regulate their urine and bowel movements, which can help with Goldendoodle potty training as well.
 Dogs will typically try their best not to soil the area where they sleep.
 They will want to keep their crate as tidy as they can as a result.

 Puppies will inevitably make mistakes over time.
 As a result, be careful to check on your puppy frequently while in the crate so you can clean up after them.
 Your Goldendoodle can have a “safe area” of its own in a crate.
 When dogs get used to their kennel, they frequently enter it to relax or sleep.
 This is comparable to what dogs do while searching for a dugout or den in the wild.